Please visit the main Move-In page for the most updated information, and watch your email for important updates leading up to the fall semester.

 - How do I move my belongings?

 The best way to get you and your belongings to your room is to bring them yourself, with the help of up to two family members or supporters.
 Berkeley’s central location makes it accessible to most shipping companies.
-Contact companies ahead of time to confirm any service changes due to COVID-19 and to check what items they will ship (e.g., electronics, bicycles, fragile items) and the maximum size and weight for packages.
+Contact companies ahead of time to check what items they will ship (e.g., electronics, bicycles, fragile items) and the maximum size and weight for packages.

 - As the parent (or relative, or friend) who assisted with moving in, can I spend the night in my student's residence hall?

 No, you will need to stay at a hotel or other local accommodation.
 Family members and other supporters are not permitted to stay overnight in campus housing.
-Berkeley’s visitor bureau, Visit Berkeley, provides a list of local hotel options, the majority of which are California Hotel and Lodging Association “Clean and Safe Certified”, and available for those who need a clean and convenient space to stay while their students move in.
-Also, see the Cal Rentals hotel list.
+Berkeley’s visitor bureau, Visit Berkeley, provides a list of local hotel options,.

 - What's in my room?